<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 AvenueE is designed to help community college transfer students smoothly transition to UC Davis, and ultimately, a career in engineering or computer science.

-AvenueE starts at your community college and provides academic and career supports and enrichment opportunities.
+AvenueE starts at your community college and provides academic and career support and enrichment opportunities.
 If you are admitted to UC Davis and are selected to participate in AvenueE, this support will continue after you transfer to UC Davis.

-This program is designed for students who possess a demonstrated commitment or potential for leadership to positively impact the elimination of barriers that prevent full participation of women and underrepresented minorities in Engineering and Computer Science.
+This program is designed for students who possess a demonstrated commitment or potential for leadership to positively impact the elimination of barriers that prevent the full participation of women and underrepresented minorities in Engineering and Computer Science.

 Students interested in AvenueE can apply here